logsem/clutch/README.md

 - [Asynchronous Probabilistic Couplings in Higher-Order Separation Logic](https://arxiv.org/abs/2301.10061).

 [This table](paper_mapping.md) maps definitions, concepts, and results found in the paper to its Coq formalization.

-[This table](paper_mapping.md) maps definitions, concepts, and results found in the paper to its Coq formalization.